-This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using AWS SageMaker.
+This is a quick guide to starting v3 of the fast.ai course Practical Deep Learning for Coders using Amazon SageMaker.

 If you are returning to work and have previously completed the steps below, please go to the returning to work section.